 King returned to his preferred career with some flair in 1953.
 Nellie played with the Denver Bears of the Class A Western League.
 Nellie was being groomed as a closer.
 He only started two games, and his totals for the year were a 15-3 record with 17 saves.
 He maintained a 2.00 ERA and earned All-Star honors.
 The Bears' manager was Andy Cohen, who had first gained notoriety as a college basketball player at Alabama, then for playing second base for the New York Giants as the player who replaced Rogers Hornsby.
 While King's season in Denver was significant because of his conversion to relief pitching, it was also eventful because it marked the first time Nellie played with an African American or Latin American: Curt Roberts, the first to break the color barrier with the Pirates, played second base.

 The Denver club played at Bear Stadium, which held 15,000-18,000 fans.
 Nelson Joseph King was a popular pitcher.
 He demonstrated exceptional control.
-Nellie might have had 10 walks for the entire season, and four of them were intentional.
+Nellie had 22 walks for the season, and four of them were intentional.
 He remarked that the thin Colorado air did not effect his pitching: "I had a hard time throwing a home run ball while in Denver."
 Because of his biting sinker, hitters generally pounded his pitches into the ground.
 Nellie started the season off with thirteen consecutive wins.

 After the season, Nelson Joseph and Bernadette Earl were married on October 10, 1953, at St. Joseph's Church in Newark, New Jersey.
 The morning after the wedding, the new groom picked up a copy of the New York Times and found out that the Pirates had purchased his contract.
 Turning to his bride he said, "If I had known this was going to happen, I'd have married you a couple of years ago."